Teen Challenge Adventure Ranch Campus

 Adventure-Based Therapy & Activities

 Teen Challenge Adventure Ranch believes that teenagers should be actively engaged in life.
-Our outdoor adventure program, ropes course, physical strength training and an active outdoor recreational program provides young teen boys with many challenging and enjoyable experiences.
+Our outdoor adventure program, ropes course, physical strength training, and an active outdoor recreational program provide young teen boys with many challenging and enjoyable experiences.
 These experiences build confidence and help create positive momentum toward life success.
-Our program is all built around providing the boys with a program of adventure and physical activities, indoors and outdoors.
+Our school for troubled boys is built around providing the boys with adventure and outdoor physical activities.

-Adventure Based Learning helps students learn through discovery and experience.
-Students are encouraged to conquer their personal fears and surpass their preconceived limitations.
+Adventure-based learning helps students learn through discovery and experience.
+Students are encouraged to conquer their fears and surpass their preconceived limitations.
 They are challenged to take new approaches to problem-solving, and they learn to work with others toward a common goal.

-We are the first Teen Challenge program to install a certified ROPES COURSE and CLIMBING WALL on our property.
-Our staff are professionally trained and equipped to offer this effective form of adventure-based intervention to our students.
-The course is designed, built, maintained, and operated by our own ropes course experts using state of the art safety equipment.
-Everyone can participate in the ropes course, no matter how physically fit or athletic, or not.
+We are the first Teen Challenge school for troubled boys to install a certified ROPES COURSE and CLIMBING WALL on our property.
+Our staff are professionally trained and equipped to offer students this effective adventure-based intervention.
+The course is designed, built, maintained, and operated by our ropes course experts using state-of-the-art safety equipment.
+Everyone can participate in the ropes course, no matter how physically fit or athletic or not.

 Normal Day in the Life of a Student

-Students start their day with breakfast at 7:00 AM.
+Students start their day with breakfast at 7:00 a.m.
 Afterward, they have some personal time to prepare for the day.
-At 8:00 AM, they have group devotions in the chapel.
-Academic and vocational classes start at 8:30 and continue through the morning until Lunch time.
-Our cafeteria team prepares highly nutritious foods, including vegetables and a large fresh salad bar every day.
+At 8:00 a.m., they have group devotions in the chapel.
+Academic and vocational classes start at 8:30 and continue through the morning until Lunchtime.
+Our cafeteria team prepares highly nutritious foods, including vegetables and a large fresh salad bar daily.

-After lunch, students will either return to the classroom for more academic work or attend group sessions.
-Students then attend Life Skills (intervention) classes and PE class.
+After lunch, students return to the classroom for more academic work or attend group sessions.
+Students then attend Life Skills (intervention) classes and PE classes.
 Dinner is served at 5:00 PM.
 Students stay busy through the evening.
 Students attend Character Studies (intervention) class after supper and have some free time before the evening chapel.
-After chapel, students head back to their dorm rooms and prepare for bed.
-Then it is lights out for the night.
+After chapel, students return to their dorm rooms and prepare for bed.
+Then, it is lights out for the night.

-Breakfast is at 8:00 AM on Sundays.
+Breakfast is at 8:00 a.m. on Sundays.
 All students attend church off campus in the morning and then return to campus for lunch.
-Students have free time in the afternoon and can take part in many different campus recreational activities before dinner.
-Phase 2 and higher will attend church off campus that evening while Phase 1 attends a chapel service on campus.
+Students have free time in the afternoon and can participate in various campus recreational activities before dinner.
+Phase 2 and higher will attend church off campus that evening, while Phase 1 will attend a chapel service on campus.